-- There is growing concern by numerous reliable economists, including Brad Hunter in his economic forecast contained within this submission, about the possibility of an economic slowdown or recession.
+- There is growing concern by reliable economists, including Brad Hunter in his economic forecast contained within this submission, about the possibility of an economic slowdown or recession.
 Mr. Hunter notes "The primary risk associated with the subject development is clearly the macro-economy.
-A recession or period of slower growth that hypothetically starts later this year or in 2020 or 2021 could significantly slow the lease up of all property uses within the project." - ➤ Pinnacle cannot guarantee market viability for economic conditions beyond its control, and the City should consider these factors when considering our proposal. - The affordable housing component is conditioned on an award of 9% Housing tax Credits by Florida Housing Finance Corporation, with Hollywood providing a loan to the proposed development of \$783,250.
+A recession or period of slower growth that hypothetically starts later this year or in 2020 or 2021 could significantly slow the lease up of all property uses within the project."
+This concern is exacerbated by the ongoing COVID-19 risk to world economic production, the significant stock market correction, and the collapse of crude oil pricing at the time of this writing.
+Pinnacle cannot guarantee market viability for economic conditions beyond its control, and the City should consider these factors when considering our proposal. - The affordable housing component is conditioned on an award of 9% Housing Tax Credits by Florida Housing Finance Corporation, with Hollywood providing a loan to the proposed development of \$783,250 (based on the 2019 application requirements, subject to change) to qualify the development as a Local Government Area of Opportunity.
 However, success is not guaranteed, as the City learned with Pinnacle at Peacefield, which was funded on the 3rd application attempt.
-This is a factor in timing and scheduling for the affordable housing and Barry University phasing, and could require fluid adjustments to the overall plan. - Construction costs are subject to external forces, particularly the "trade war" between the United States and China.
-Continued imposition of tariffs could adversely affect the projections provided in this response. - ➤ Our successful development hinges on the City financing the parking garage which will be a shared use by all of the various components.
-Timing of financing and construction must run concurrent with Pinnacle's schedule. - The City will have to make a determination on the future of the shuffleboard court which is part of the property.
+This is a factor in timing and scheduling for the affordable housing and Barry University phasing, and could require fluid adjustments to the overall plan. - ➤ Construction costs are subject to external forces, particularly trade agreements and supply chain disruptions.

+The City will have to make a determination on the future of the shuffleboard court which is part of the property.
 We propose engagement with civic organizations concerning the necessity for replacement, and if so, where.
 We believe there is potential to replace it on the roof of the to-be-constructed parking garage, or on top of a new Lippman Center in Phase II.